Last Modified March 16, 2015

 For working-age customers we can consider backdating your claim for a maximum of six months from the date of your claim.
 However, we can only backdate your claim if the following conditions are satisfied:

-you have shown good cause for failing to claim earlier and an earlier date; and
+you have shown good cause for failing to claim earlier and

 that good cause existed continuously during the period for which backdating is being requested.